husky-misc/code-challenge/README.md

 5) Once a transaction is in a `disputed` state, the amount of the disputed transaction is not available on the Customer credit card limit.

 *You don't need to build a State Machine from the ground.
 If you don't know what a state machine is, please have a look at https://github.com/aasm/aasm or a similar project*

+*Please, DO NOT submit your solution without Unit Tests.*

 ## API Endpoints